 We all know the power of travel, that is why we are frequently sharing, planning or reminiscing about a travel adventure.
 But often we forget the nitty-gritty logistics that can steal from our desired experiences of meeting new people and visiting new places.
 Here at AdventureSmith Explorations, we have done our homework enough to know there’s an easier way.
 How?
-Travel by small ship.
+Travel by small cruise ship.

-The variety of experiences offered by a small ship itinerary leaves us fulfilled, relaxed, satisfied and ready for the next trip.
+The variety of experiences offered by a small ship cruise leaves us fulfilled, relaxed, satisfied and ready for the next trip.
 These transformational travel experiences emerge from not only the water below—with the ability to travel alongside the likes of dolphins and whales—but also above deck with like-minded travelers and incredible guides.
 Read on for our top reasons on why to travel by small ship.

 Unpack One Time